Author – Saniya Virani

 ● The Ministry for Environment & Forests has signed an agreement with a Japanese agency to revive the Mula and Mutha rivers flowing through Pune.
 The Japan International Cooperation Agency has agreed to offer financial assistance of INR1,000 crore for pollution abatement in the Mula and Mutha rivers.
 To reduce the pollution of the two rivers, 11 sewage treatment plants will be built to kickstart the project.

 ● After numerous attempts over several decades to clean up the Musi river in Hyderabad failed, the Government of Telangana has decided to develop a model riverfront for 3 km within the capital city.
 Currently, the 57 km-long river flowing through Hyderabad today resembles a sewer more than a river.
 Spearheaded by the Musi River Development Corporation, created by the state government last year, the plan entails checking of untreated sewerage that flows in to the river, clearing the river banks up of all encroachments, and setting up of a riverfront similar to Ahmedabad’s Sabarmati riverfront for a 3 km stretch from Puranapul to Chaderghat.

-● Disintegration of the sewage line is a major issue at various places, and especially for the cities like Mumbai where the population has already crossed the benchmarks.
-Recent update for Mithi river sewage lines in Mumbai is one such example when the stakeholders have understood the gravity of the situation and have decided to add new sewage lines from Vihar Lake to Powai.
-The deepening of the Mithi River to relieve the population from severe repercussions and ensure safe life for everyone.
+● Disintegration of sewage lines is a major issue especially for cities like Mumbai where the population has already crossed all the benchmarks.
+The recent upgradation of Mithi river sewage lines in Mumbai is one such example when the stakeholders have understood the gravity of the situation and have decided to add new sewage lines from Vihar Lake to Powai.
+The deepening of the Mithi River relieves the population from severe repercussions and ensure a safe life for everyone.